Demonstration Project for the Industrial Sector

 • To what extent is the project in keeping with thematic or budgetary guidelines in the call for proposals, where this is relevant in light of the project’s content?

-Grant applications will be made available to external referees via a digital portal.
+Grant applications and mandatory attachments will be made available to external referees via a digital portal.
 These referees will assess Excellence, Impact and Implementation.
+Each application will be assessed by an expert panel comprised of at least three referees.
+The panel submits an assessment of the grant application for each of these three criteria based on consensus.

 About the results of the application assessment process